 Professor Lap-Chee Tsui is former President of Victor and William Fung Foundation, Hong Kong, and Master of the Residential College of International Campus, Zhejiang University, China, and University of Toronto’s Emeritus University Professor.
 He was the 14th Vice Chancellor of The University of Hong Kong (2002-2014) and, prior to which, Geneticist-in-Chief at the Hospital for Sick Children in Toronto and University Professor at University of Toronto, Canada.
 He was also the Founding President of Hong Kong Academy of Sciences (2015- 2022).

-He received his Bachelor and Master degrees from the Chinese University of Hong Kong and his PhD from University of Pittsburgh.
-He is world renowned for his research work in human genetics and genomics, notably the identification of the gene for Cystic Fibrosis and other human genetic diseases while conducting a comprehensive characterization of human chromosome 7.
+Professor Tsui received his Bachelor and Master degrees from the Chinese University of Hong Kong and his PhD from University of Pittsburgh in 1979.
+He is world renowned for his research work in human genetics and genomics, notably the identification of the gene for Cystic Fibrosis in 1989 and, later, other human genetic diseases while conducting a comprehensive characterization of human chromosome 7.